nikochiko/Spydey/README.md

   </p>
   <hr>
   <br><br><br>
-  Scans only in <a tags by default.
+  Scans only in &lta tags by default.